-- Under 18yrs of age

-- Have never competed above Novice level

-- Riders may compete in Mini Trailblazers (under 10 yr old), Children's Trailblazers (under 12

-yrs old), Junior Trailblazers (12-16yr old) and Senior Trailblazers (16-18yr old)

-- May only compete and qualify for National competitions in Trailblazer classes - May ride H/C in Registered Junior Cat 1 classes at Regional shows
+- Under 16yrs of age. - Have never competed above Novice level. - Riders may compete in Mini Trailblazers (under 10 yr old), Children's Trailblazers - (under 12 yrs old) and Junior Trailblazers (12-16yr old). - May only compete and qualify for National competitions in Trailblazer classes. - May ride H/C in Registered Junior Cat 1 classes at Regional shows.

-No horse/pony points awarded
+No horse/pony points awarded.

-Once members become registered Junior cat 1 they can no longer compete in Trailblazer classes
+Once members become registered Junior cat 1 they can no longer compete in Trailblazer classes.